aelanman/analytic_diffuse/README.md

 # analytic_diffuse
-Analytically-defined diffuse sky models which have closed-form or series solutions.
+Analytically-defined diffuse sky models which have closed form or series solutions.